labs14-brav/Frontend/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

     *  REACT_APP_API_URL - the Backend URL.
+    *  REACT_APP_URL - the url used to dynamically pass in callbacks, and redirects
+    *  REACT_APP_STRIPE_KEY - the key used to configure stripe.
+Can be found in stripe dashboard.

 ## 5️⃣ Content Licenses